TencentARC/SEED-Story/README.md

 [![Static Badge](https://img.shields.io/badge/Dataset-Huggingface-yellow)](https://huggingface.co/datasets/TencentARC/StoryStream)

-**TL;DR:** We introduce SEED-Story, a MLLM capable of generating multimodal long stories consists of rich and coherent narrative texts, along with images that are consistent in characters and style.
-We also release the StoryStream Dataset for build this model.
+**TL;DR:** We introduce SEED-Story, a MLLM capable of generating multimodal long stories consisting of rich and coherent narrative texts, along with images that are consistent in characters and style.
+We also release the StoryStream Dataset to build this model.

 ## Video Demo
 <a href="https://youtu.be/_t87U1tLiyQ"><img src="assets/thumbnail.jpg" width="300" height="300" alt="Thumbnail"></a>

 *Here is a video demo for SEED-Story.
 Click it to redirect to YouTube!
-In this demo, we utilize an Image-to-Video model to animate our generated images and employ an AI voice to narrate the accompanying story text.*
+In this demo, we utilize an Image-to-Video model to animate our generated images and employ an AI voice to narrate the accompanying story text.
+We sincerely thank [Meixi Chen](https://github.com/TencentARC/SEED-Story) for producing this demo.*

 ## TODOs
 - [x] Release the StoryStream dataset.